mathewjustin/java-8-Advanced/README.md

 2.Nio file operations with streams, multi file merging and flatMapping to single streams and more.!

-3. In package com.plural.rank.student it has an interesting application of spliterator USE CASE IS AS FOLLOWS.
+3.In package com.plural.rank.student it has an interesting application of spliterator USE CASE IS AS FOLLOWS.

-2 files First one containing set of 4 lines id number first name last name dept file name:rankstudent_student_data
+Two files First one containing set of 4 lines id number,first name,last name and dept.
+FILE NAME:rankstudent_student_data

-2nd file containing 2 lines
+2nd file containing 2 lines id number,rank,FILE NAME:rankstudent_student_ranks
-id number
-rank
-file name:rankstudent_student_ranks

-read both files using spliterator add sort based on rank display list based on rank in ascending order.
+OBJECTIVE: Read both files using custom spliterator and sort based on rank. display list based on rank in ascending order.